Quick and cheap in the wider city centre

 Probably the most efficient way to discover Ljubljana is by bicycle as it is flat and compact enough to go on a quick tour all of its most beautiful places by pushing pedals.
 In addition to numerous infrastructural improvements and other measures, the immensely popular bicycle-rental system BicikeLJ has also contributed to the rise in cycling in the city.

-In 2015, Ljubljana first made it onto the list of top 20 bicycle friendly cities in the world taking the 13th place, and this year it improved its ranking.
+In 2015, Ljubljana first made it onto the list of top 20 bicycle friendly cities in the world taking the 13th place, and in 2017 it improved its ranking.
 It made it as high as the 8th place on the »Copenhagenize Bicycle Friendly Cities Index 2017«

 Bicycle rental system BicikeLJ

 In addition to numerous infrastructure innovations that have contributed to the safety of cyclists, we have significantly contributed to the growth of cycling by introducing the BicikeLJ bike-sharing system in May 2011.

 The bicycles in the BicikeLJ system complement the public transport system in Ljubljana and are an environmentally friendly form of mobility.
 The first hour of use is free of charge, which has been very well received among users since 98 percent of all journeys are free.
 Initially, there was 300 bicycles at 30 stations available to users.
 The popularity of the system has exceeded all expectations, therefore the station and bicycle network are consistently growing.
 Now there are already 600 bicycles at 60 stations available to users.

 Since 12 May 2011, when the BicikeLJ system was introduced, the number of bicycle rentals reached more than 6 million.
 The average rental time was 15 minutes.